SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     ->     }
     -> }

-You can access an initializer without using an initializer expression only in the case where you specify a type by name.
+If you specify a type by name, you can access the type's initializer without using an initializer expression.
-In all other cases, you must use an initializer expression to access the initializer of a type.
+In all other cases, you must use an initializer expression.

 .. testcode:: initExpression